Drowze/quake_parser/README.md

 # Quake Log Parser
 This project is a simple but authoral Quake's games.log parser.

+## How to run
 To run it, simply leave the log in the same folder as main.rb and while on the same folder on terminal, type:

 ````sh
 ruby main.rb
 ````

+## How it works?
+As soon as the parser finds a line with "InitGame: ", it creates a new Game object.
+The following step is to search for lines with "killed", as long as there's still game left
+The lines with "killed" are parsed individually to find the killer, the killed and the method.
+These informations are sent and managed to game.rb, which also checks if the killer is or not the <world> itself.

+## Practical example:
 For an example, the expected output for the simple log (ignore the timestamps):
 ```
 0:00 InitGame: